arekatikaakhil/arekatikaakhil/README.md

 ## 💼 Professional Experience

-**Data Analyst Intern @ Charlottesville Fire Dept** *(Oct 2024 – Present)*
+**Data Analyst @ Dell Technologies** *(June 2025 – Present)*
-Built emergency response models and predictive tools for public health alerts.
+Owned enterprise AI Factory pipelines, reducing latency by 50% and scaling analytics across regions.
+Built interactive Power BI dashboards with real-time KPIs for 20+ business units, implemented dbt for reusable data models, and developed predictive Python models for demand forecasting.
+Mentored interns on SQL and dashboard best practices, improving team efficiency.

-**Data Analyst @ Liga de Ciudades de Puerto Rico** *(Jan 2025 – May 2025)*
+**Data Analyst Intern @ Dell Technologies** *(Aug 2024 – May 2025)*
-Developed a bilingual municipal dashboard using Streamlit, MySQL, and AWS.
+Contributed to the AI Factory/Data Mesh initiative centralizing data across 170+ countries.
+Designed ETL pipelines with Airflow and dbt, boosting efficiency by 35%.
+Automated SQL/Python workflows and built Power BI dashboards that reduced manual reporting by 40% and improved data accuracy through validation checks and anomaly detection.

-**Programmer Analyst @ Cognizant** *(Oct 2021 – July 2023)*
+**Programmer Analyst @ Infosys BPM** *(Jan 2020 – July 2023)*
-Worked on web analytics and front-end solutions using AEM, APIs, and AWS.
-Built dashboards and cleaned real-world datasets for KPI tracking and business insights.
+Supported a Life Sciences analytics platform for pharmaceutical clients, enabling KPI tracking and strategic insights.
+Cleaned and modeled healthcare datasets using SQL and R to forecast sales trends and patient outcomes with 25% higher accuracy.
+Built Tableau dashboards and automated workflows that reduced reporting effort by 30%, applied A/B testing to optimize marketing, and ensured HIPAA compliance for sensitive data.

 ---